CDLUC3/merritt-docker/PITCHME.md

   - Completely disposable, no servers provisioned
   - Docker is portable: MacOS, Windows, Linux
 - Can containerize all dependencies including databases, SOLR, Zookeeper |
-  - Run isolated from CDL network
+  - Run isolated from CDL network (Goal)
-- Create an automated test environment on-demand |
+- Create an automated test environment on-demand (Goal) |
   - Dispose and re-create as often as needed

 +++